Building a Personal Website - Part 1: Using Lume

 Note the .html.vto extension.
 We could have called the file main.vto, but using .html.vto makes it easier to see that the output file type will be .html.

-Within our template, we use the variables title and content. title is just a regular variable that we will define within the index.md file. content is a built-in variable that stores the rendered string value obtained by converting the source file (Markdown) to the template file type (HTML).
+Within our template, we use the variables title and content. title is just a regular variable that we will define within the index.md file. content is a built-in variable that contains the rendered string value obtained by converting the source file (Markdown) to the template file type (HTML).

 Next, to have our index.md file use this layout, we can specify the built-in layout variable at the top of index.md like so: